-Have you ever dreamed of going to Hawaii but can’t find the time or money?
-Well, don’t worry!
-Plenty of other places in the US mainland and Canada offer similar experiences and stunning views.
+Hawaii is one of the safest places in the US.
+Have you ever dreamed of going there but can’t find the time or money?
+Well, worry not!
+Many US mainland and Canadian places offer similar experiences and stunning views.

 6 Places like Hawaii in USA Mainland